 By Christine McParland

 While we can agree that America needs our prayers, many of us struggle to pray for politicians and other leaders who have often abused their power and betrayed our trust.
-It’s easier to say “God bless America!” than to pray for God’s blessing on those in public office (or those who voted for them).
+Sometimes it’s easier to say “God bless America!” than to pray for God’s blessing on those in public office (or those who voted for them).
 But to what extent is our apathy in prayer influenced by the growing hostility of our society towards political leaders?
 What is a biblical response to this mindset and its effect on our own hearts and attitudes?
-How are we to pray for America’s leaders when maybe we’d rather not think about politics at all?
+How are we to pray for America’s leaders when we’d rather not think about politics at all?

 Love and pray for your enemies— even if you count some of America’s leaders among them.